Duality between atomic configurations and Bloch states in twistronic materials: Methods

-Accurate calculations of the properties of layered structures that involve small twist angles is challenging because these atomic arrangements are either incommensurate or have periodicity over length scales several orders of magnitude larger than the primitive unit cells of the individual layers.
-Large-scale Density Functional Theory (DFT) approaches, continuum models, or empirical tight binding models have been used to capture the physics \cite{Uchida2014, Lopes2012, Moon2013, Matsushita2018}.
-In tBLG, the Dirac cone yields a simple low-energy Hamiltonian from which momentum-scattering interactions between layers can be computed \cite{Mele2010, Bistritzer2011, Mele2012, Lopes2012, Moon2013}.
-For transition-metal di-chalcogenide (TMDC) systems, similar models for the parabolic band-edges have been used \cite{Kormanyos2015}.
-Here, we employ accurate \textit{ab-initio} tight-binding hamiltonians derived from DFT and Maximally Localized Wannier Functions (MLWF) \cite{Fang2015, Fang2016} within a framework specifically developed for twisted 2D systems \cite{Massatt2017, Carr2017}.
-This approach enables us to investigate the electronic features in arbitrarily twisted 2D materials without the need to develop low-energy effective theories, whose range of validity may be limited.
-With this method, we obtain the local density of states (LDoS) of aperiodic systems described by the \textit{ab-initio} tight-binding hamiltonians by computing local spectral properties at the center of large circular regions that contain millions of atoms.
-To obtain the numerical results in this work, we use a $60$ nm diameter for TMDCs and a $200$ nm diameter for graphene.
-This is adequate to fully capture the properties of stacked layers with arbitrary relative twist angles.
+It is a daunting computational task to calculate accurately the properties of layered structures that involve a small twist angle.
+This is because these atomic arrangements are either incommensurate or have periodicity over length scales several orders of magnitude larger than the primitive unit cells of the individual layers.
+In tBLG, the Dirac cone yields a simple low-energy Hamiltonian from which momentum-scattering interactions between layers can be computed \cite{Santos2007, Mele2010, Bistritzer2011, Mele2012, Lopes2012, Moon2013}.
+For transition-metal dichalcogenides (TMDC) similar models for the parabolic band extrema have been used \cite{Kormanyos2015, Wu2017, Wu2018}.
+Here, we employ accurate \textit{ab-initio} tight-binding hamiltonians \cite{Fang2015, Fang2016} derived from density functional theory (DFT) and maximally localized Wannier functions (MLWF) \cite{Marzari2012} within a framework specifically developed for twisted 2D systems \cite{Massatt2017, Carr2017}.